-Foster School of Business faculty recognize that there may be occasions on which Foster curricular offerings do not align fully with a given student's academic, professional, and personal development goals.
+The faculty of the Foster School of Business recognize that there may be occasions on which Foster curricular offerings do not align fully with a given student's academic, professional, and personal development goals.
 In those situations, students may be interested in pursuing independent work for academic credit with the permission and guidance of a Foster faculty member and the MBA Program Office.
 The following guidelines are designed both to aid you in assessing whether independent study is likely to align with your academic, professional, and personal development goals and to help you navigate the independent study process.

 Following the guidelines below, you may register for independent study in either 2 or 4 credit increments, and you may register for a maximum of 4 credits of 600-level independent study coursework during any one quarter.
 Successful completion of such independent study counts toward fulfillment of one-half or one elective requirement, respectively.
 The MBA Program Office must approve independent study in excess of 4 credits.
 A maximum of 8 independent study credits count toward the MBA degree.
 Although 600-level courses count toward degree requirements, the grades are not included in your cumulative GPA.
-These 8 credits exclude participation in Field Study projects and independent study credits taken as part of the Buerk Entrepreneurial Law Clinic.
-For the Entrepreneurial Law Clinic o please review requirements with the appropriate Buerk Center staff member.
-For all other categories of independent study, please review the remainder of this document and submit both an Independent Study Proposal and the Independent Study Credit Request Form.
+These 8 credits exclude independent study credits taken as part of Field Study Management or for participation in the Buerk Entrepreneurial Law Clinic or Buerk New Ventures Practicum.
+For Field Study Management, complete the Field Study Credit Request form available on the Current Students website.
+For the two Buerk Center categories of independent study, please complete only the Independent Study Registration Form available on the Current Students portion of the MBA website.
+For all other categories of independent study, please review the remainder of this document and submit both an Independent Study Proposal and the Independent Study Request & Project Agreement Form.
 Both documents are available on the Current Students portion of the MBA website.